tecnomod-um/OntoGenixLLMExperiments/fine-tuning/README.md

 The system prompt can be very concise, so most of the token cost comes from the unstructured text to be transformed.

 The LLM model itself (**GPT-4o**) is asked to build the training dataset for the fine-tuning process in the JSONL format, generating 187 examples (pairs unstructured text-KG) corresponding to the custom ontology.
 In this case, for the fine-tuning process, the LLM model GPT-4o is asked to build the **training dataset** in the JSONL format, generating 187 examples (pairs unstructured text-KG) corresponding to the custom ontology.
-Here is one of the examples, where um corresponds to the prefix of our ontology of interest:
+Here is one of the examples, where "um:" corresponds to the prefix of our ontology of interest:
 ```
 {"messages": [
   {"role": "system", "content": "Translate the user text to an RDF graph using the country1 ontology."},